 Every document consists of two components:

-In the course of time, there was development both in regard to the material the substrate is made of (from stone and clay tablets via papyrus to paper) and the utensils used for writing (a number of different kinds of pens, different kinds of ink and a number of ways to print).
+During the years, there was development both in regard to the material the substrate is made of (from stone and clay tablets via papyrus to paper) and the utensils used for writing (a number of different kinds of pens, different kinds of ink and a number of ways to print).

 A forensic examination of documents checks the parameters characteristic to the document in question and makes it possible to reach the following conclusions: